Current as of October 15th, 2021

 My office mates and I want you to know that we are committed to caring for you during this time.
 We will not act out of fear, but we will be cautious and prudent so we are able to provide the best, safest care to you and your families within the most current guidelines and orders issued by local and state government officials.

 We are currently required to ask anyone ages 10 and up to wear a mask within our office unless you are vaccinated.

 We are all still seeing clients at the office, as converting to exclusive home visit care isn’t feasible for us.
 Virtual and home visits are available on request, or if anyone in your household is exhibiting symptoms such as fever, vomiting, or cough.
 Other than that, it is business as usual at the office!
 We love having you here!

 - Requesting that clients mindful of personal space, especially when other clients are present in the waiting area

 - Expecting clients to notify us via text/phone if they have any concerning symptoms prior to their appointment

 - Rescheduling or doing a virtual/phone visit if a client or anyone in their household has symptoms matching those of COVID-19 (or any other contagious illness)

-We will only resume in-person visits 10 days after symptoms begin AND 24 hours fever-free.
+We will only resume in-person visits after you have been 24 hours fever-free without fever-reducing medication.
 This applies to all persons living in your home.

 Symptoms include (but are not limited to):